 The Drexel University Department of Public Safety is a comprehensive public safety organization.
-The Department accomplishes its mission which is "To enrich the quality of life of our community by providing a safe and secure environment based upon effective relationships and excellence in service" by integrating the best practices of modern public and private security, law enforcement, fire safety, emergency preparedness and state-of-the-art technology.
+The Department's mission is: "To enrich the quality of life of our community by providing a safe and secure environment based upon effective relationships and excellence in service."
+The Department accomplishes this mission by integrating the best practices of modern public and private security, law enforcement, fire safety, emergency preparedness and state-of-the-art technology.
 The Department provides numerous safety and security services, safety awareness training and administers many community oriented programs.

-The Drexel University City Main Campus, Center City Campus and the Queen Lane Campus are situated in an urban environment.
-Keeping this in mind, consideration in any new construction or renovation planning includes lighting, video surveillance, electronic security systems, and environmental design techniques to provide the highest level of safety for our students, faculty and staff.
+The Drexel University City Campus, Center City Campus and the Queen Lane Campus are situated in an urban environment.
+Keeping this in mind, consideration in any new construction or renovation planning includes lighting, video surveillance, electronic security systems and environmental design techniques to provide the highest level of safety for our students, faculty and professional staff.